Social Work Practicum

 Responsibilities include:

-By establishing and developing liaison relationships with campus offices and programs that support the diverse student body, CAPS builds bridges to traditionally underserved populations.
-Interns can participate in these liaison relationships, expand on current offerings, and develop new ones.
+By establishing and developing Let’s Talk and embedded counseling at the cultural centers on campus and other departments that support the diverse student body, CAPS builds bridges to traditionally underserved populations.

-On the Bloomington campus, approximately 9 percent of students identify as African American, Native American, Asian American, or Hispanic.
-Among our CAPS clientele, nearly 13 percent identify as members of these populations.
-Approximately 7 percent of Bloomington students are from outside the United States.
-Approximately 5 percent of CAPS clients are international students.
+Approximately 26% of students on the Bloomington campus identify as African American, Native American Indian, Asian, Pacific Islander, or Hispanic/Latino.
+Among our CAPS clientele, nearly 38% identify as members of these populations.
+Approximately 10% of Bloomington students are from outside the United States.
+Approximately 5% of CAPS clients are international students.

 CAPS accepts a limited number of social work practicum students per year.
 Students are placed through their academic program.
 Talk to your program’s Director of Training for more information.